SaoYan/Coursera-Algorithms/README.md

 Materials of the [Coursera course *Algorithms*](https://www.coursera.org/learn/algorithms-part1)

 Notes are on the [Github Wiki page](https://github.com/SaoYan/Coursera-Algorithms/wiki)

+Forget it!
+Programming assignments are not here :D